 The mixture of judges mirrors the broad range of books put forward for the award.
 Past judges have had backgrounds in the arts, journalism, law and science.
 The chair of the panel is selected from the five judges.
 They come from different backgrounds and are highly respected in their professions and bring their own distinct insights to the competition.

-Submissions for the 2017 award are now closed.
-The judges will produce a longlist of twelve books for January 2017, follower by a shortlist of six books for March 2017.
-The winner will be chosen and announced at the end of April 2017.
+Submissions for the 2019 award are now closed.
+The judges will produce a longlist of up to twelve books for January 2019, followed by a shortlist of six books for March 2019.
+The winner will be chosen and announced at the end of April 2019.

 Who are Wellcome Collection and why do they have a book prize?